UCL-MIRSG/ansible-collection-infra/README.md

 ## Testing this collection

-We use [Ansible Molecule](https://ansible.readthedocs.io/projects/molecule/) and its [Docker plugin](https://github.com/ansible-community/molecule-plugins) to test the roles in this collection.
+We use [Ansible Molecule](https://ansible.readthedocs.io/projects/molecule/) and its [Docker plugin](https://github.com/ansible-community/molecule-plugins) to test the roles and playbooks in this collection.

 If you would like to run the tests locally you will need to: